charcoalphp/charcoal/README.md

 > $this->addFile('./config/more-config.json');
 > ```
 >
-> The recommended way of use a _Config_ object is to include a single `config/config.php` file (that is outside of the document root) that takes care of loading required configuration (json or PHP) files.
+> The recommended way of use a root / app _Config_ object is to include a single `config/config.php` file (that is outside of the document root) that takes care of loading required configuration (json or PHP) files.

 ### Yaml configuration

-To be able to use the yaml loader, make sure `symfony/yaml` is included in your project composer dependencies:
+> 👉 To be able to use the yaml loader, make sure `symfony/yaml` is included (required) in your project composer dependencies:

 ```shell
 $ composer require symfony/yaml